Children's Speech and Language Therapy (SALT)

 - Referral Details

-Referrals for Speech and language therapy will only be accepted on a Common Assessment Framework (CAF) form or a Common Single Need Referral form (CSNRF).
-For more information you can call the Speech and Language Therapy Service.
+Referrals for Speech and language therapy will only be accepted on a Common Single Need Referral form (CSNRF) or Developmental Needs Form (DNF).
+For more information, you can call the Speech and Language Therapy Service.

 - Local Offer Age Bands

 Primary (5-11 years)